 When an organization expands into a new market, one of the most important factors to consider is also among the most immediate: labor.
 Each market has its own unique employment laws and regulations, and Europe is certainly no exception.
 In fact, there are some very important details to know about collective bargaining agreements (CBAs) firms across virtually all industries must be aware of before expanding into Europe.

 What are Collective Bargaining Agreements in Europe—and are they Similar to Labor Unions?

-These types of agreements are designed to lay down the law (both literally and figuratively) in terms of employment conditions like wages, working hours, overtime payments, and other essential considerations.
+These types of agreements are designed in compliance with local employment laws, and outline terms of employment conditions like wages, working hours, overtime payments, and other essential considerations.
 Moreover, collective bargaining agreements also outline the very specific procedures that are to be followed in any type of dispute resolution situation.

 When a business enters into a collective bargaining agreement in Europe, it must follow everything outlined in that agreement.
 Otherwise, the firm opens itself up to financial and regulatory penalties if the terms are not followed—and could also suffer significant damage to its reputation.

 Covered Groups Under Collective Bargaining Agreements in Europe

 Overall, the most important factor to consider when hiring an employee (or more critically, when acquiring an employee through a merger or acquisition) is that it is, in most cases, absolutely in a company’s best interest to affiliate them into a CBA.

 However, transferring an employee from one CBA to another can be problematic; the benefits of that new agreement should at the very least be equal to those of the previous agreement.
 If they are not, the employer has a duty to fairly compensate the employee for any shortfall.
 In some cases, the employee will accept the new CBA or be paid severance.